-Type of University: Public, primarily undergraduate, coeducational, nondenominational university granting ESL certificates and bachelor’s, master’s, and doctoral degrees
+Type of School: Public, primarily undergraduate, coeducational, nondenominational university granting ESL certificates and bachelor’s, master’s, postgraduate certificates, and doctoral degrees

 Size of Campus: Peterborough—1,450 acres; Durham—seven acres

-Number of Students: 6,018 full-time undergraduates; undergraduate international population of 9%
+Number of Students: 7,723 full-time undergraduates; international undergraduate population of 7.5%

 Number of Faculty: 524 academic faculty